google/trillian-examples/serverless/deploy/docker/witness/README.md

 `FEEDER_INTERVAL_SECONDS` | no   | The number of seconds between feed/witness attempts, set to empty string for one-shot (default: 300s)

-The witness can be started with the following command:
+With the env variables configured, the witness can be started with the following command:

 ```bash
 $ docker-compose -f serverless/deploy/docker/witness/docker-compose.yaml up